mattansb/TBT/README.md

 2. **The maximum number of bad channels per trial.** If a trial has more than this number of bad channels, the trial will be removed.
 3. Whether to plot the marked channels and trials before rejecting and interpolating the marked channels.

+If you select `Plot before executing`, a pop-up window will appear, allowing for two kinds of plots:

+- ***A scrolling EEG plot***, with bad channels marked in red, and bad trials marked in yellow:

 ![](doc/tbt_plot_eeg.png)

+- ***A matrix plot***:
+  - Red horizontal bars mark channels that will be completely removed,
+  - Red vertical bars mark trials that will be completely removed,
+  - Colored dots mark which channels that will be removed and interpolated on a trial-by-trial basis.

 ![](doc/tbt_plot_matrix.png)